0xSero/partisia-docs/docs/voting-contract.md

 Firstly, you need to [generate the WASM contract](#compiling-the-contract).
 The ABI (application binary interface) describes how the shape of the contract state and the action input parameters.
 The ABI is a single, compact binary file that describes how to read/write all the fields of the state and all parameters of the actions.
 In essence, it allows the dashboard to construct a graphical user interface for your contract.

-The generator lives in the folder `pbc-abigen/target/release`.
+The generator lives in the folder `pbc-abigen`.
 First you need to navigate to the location of the generator and compile it using: `cargo build --release`.
 You can now generate your ABI file by pointing `pbc-abigen` to your contract:

 ````bash
 ./pbc-abigen /tmp/pbc-rust-wasm/rust-example-voting-contract/target/wasm32-unknown-unknown/release/voting_contract.wasm voting.abi